 When you’re in the early days of caring for a breastfed baby, nothing can be more stressful than worrying if you’re producing enough breast milk.
 It can seem like every cry, hiccup, burp or whimper from your baby is a signal he/she isn’t getting enough milk.

 After successfully breastfeeding three babies, including a set of twins, I feel like I’ve come to know a lot of ways to boost milk supply and build an adequate stash.
 The first thing I tell my friends just starting out breastfeeding is to relax and trust your baby.
 Do they seem content after eating?
 Do they sleep well?
 Are they having plenty of wet diapers?
 Then you’re most likely doing great.

 However, if you suspect or worry that you have a low milk supply, there are ways to increase breast milk production quickly.
-Now I am no lactation consultant or doctor, but these are some tactics I’ve personally had success with when it comes to producing more breast milk and building a supply.
-Read on to find out how to increase your milk supply fast!
+These are some tactics I’ve personally had success with when it comes to producing more breast milk and building a supply.